cameronenfuego/cameronenfuego.github.io/_posts/2014-02-17-Sabotaging-God-and-the-Pursuit-of-Happiness.md

 ![](../images/damsel-in-distress.jpg)

 We all want to be happy.
 We’re all in our own ways striving after the things we think will bring us that long happiness.
 I know I am.
 But I also know that I have a tendency of sabotaging God when He does give me something awesome.
 How does one go about “sabotaging God,” you ask?
-One minute, please.
+One minute, please.<!--more-->

 #### Sabotaging God is an everyday act